 How to make mashed potatoes

-Set the potatoes into a large pot and cover them with cold water.
+- Set the potatoes into a large pot of salted water.

 How to Plate Mashed Potatoes